View from the Master Bedroom

 Barbara said "Yes that sounds great, and why don't you stay in my Mom's 6 million dollar house while you're here.
 She's in Palm Springs and won't mind".

 Hmmmm. . . . well if you insist, okay!

-The other day I received a really good question about how to create flow in a house with a white kitchen.
+I'm sharing her Mom's house with you here because it fits into this question I received about how to create flow in a house with a white kitchen.

 "I decided to go with the white kitchen, now what??
 How do I carry the design into my dining room and living room which is fairly open concept?
 I would like to go with a blue/green/grayish wall colour (not sure which one yet), white trim, and will be doing medium brown hardwood floors.
 How do I coordinate everything else so that it flows nicely from the kitchen?
 Do I go with all white window treatments?
 What colour of sofa and area rug would work best?
 I want to keep the light, fresh, feeling that one gets from the classic white kitchen and carry it into the rest of my home.
 Any thoughts would be much appreciated."

 This question is great because it's true that not every single house in the world is a candidate for the white kitchen I'm always harping about.
 But if you are that person and you want to make sure your kitchen flows with the rest of your house, here are 13 guidelines to consider:

 1. Lots of white trim and woodwork which connects to your white kitchen is a great way to create flow.

 2. If you install white tile, in this case, the entry, halls and kitchen are Carrara, make sure you choose a white that coordinates with it.
 That will become the fixed white element that dictates which white you choose.